profsmith89/ctps/_sources/chap09.md

     #         do some math; no loops
 ```

-Both algorithms have a loop with index variable `s` that does some work for each possible shift value.
+Importantly, both algorithms have a loop with index variable `s` that does some work for each possible shift value.
 Both these algorithms loop up to `n` (i.e., the length of the input text) times.
 They may loop fewer times, but in the worse case, they will loop `n` times when the length of the pattern string is 1.[^fn13]

-Before we look at the internals of these two matching loops, let's consider the setup work done by each algorithm prior to matching.
-Looking first at `bf_strmatch`, it does a couple of simple assignments; no loops appear in its setup work (lines 9-10).
+Before we focus on the internals of these two matching loops, which will help us to understand the difference between the two algorithms, let's discuss how I came to the pseudocode statements corresponding to each algorithm's setup work.
+Looking first at `bf_strmatch`, the code (lines 9-10) does a couple of simple assignments; there are no loops.
 The setup code in `rk_strmatch` (lines 15-36), in contrast, includes two loops on index variable `i` that loop almost exactly `m` (i.e., the length of the pattern string) times.
 Inside these, the algorithm does some simple math and makes an assignment or two.
+This analysis produces the pseudocode on line 3 of `bf_strmatch` and lines 3-4 of `rk_strmatch`.

-To this point in our analysis, `bf_strmatch` looks like it is going to be faster.
+With this difference in the setup behavior, `bf_strmatch` looks like it is going to be faster.
 In the worst case, it does some straight-line code and then loops roughly `n` times, while `rk_strmatch` loops to `m` twice and then loops to `n`.

 Let's turn this English into an arithmetic expression.
 Let's say that a reasonable amount of straight-line work is proportional to one unit of execution time.
 A loop body without any loops in it (i.e., just straight-line code) would therefore also have a cost proportional to one unit of execution time.
 The cost of a loop and its body would simply be the execution-time cost of its body times the number of iterations we estimate that it will make.